 The Chamberlain factory was founded in the 1780s by Robert Chamberlain, who was responsible for the decoration department in the famous Worcester pottery during the Dr Wall period.
-He set up his own factory with his son Humphrey, initially buying up stock from Turner's Caughley factory for decoration, but then around 1794 starting to produce their own porcelain.
-By the year 1800 they had built up a strong reputation, producing wonderful tea and dinner ware for the British and European nobility and becoming a mighty competitor of both the Worcester/Flight & Barr and Grainger factories.
-In the 1840s the factory merged back with Worcester, which later also bought Grainger and was formed into the later Royal Worcester.
+He set up his own factory with his son Humphrey, initially buying up stock from Turner's Caughley factory for decoration, but then around 1794 starting to produce their own porcelain, became extremely successful.
+This dish is clearly from the period when Chamberlain was still purchasing porcelain from the Caughley factory.

-The Marquess of Donegal pattern is a pattern that was first ordered by the Marquess of Donegal, with the Caughley factory in 1793.
-That service, which was in "harlequin" style with various border motifs, was decorated by Chamberlains Worcester and described in their order books.
-They did several related patterns including this dish after that.
-The Caughley service was very large and expensive, and was famously sold at Bonhams in 1981, and has later been dispersed.
+The Marquess of Donegall pattern is a pattern that was first ordered at the Caughley factory in 1793 by the Marquess of Donegall.
+That service, which was in "harlequin" style with a different border motif on each item, was decorated by Chamberlains Worcester and described in their order books.
+The Caughley service was very large and expensive, consisting of 132 pieces and costing £217 10s and 6d... that's about £28,000 today!
+The whole service was famously sold by the family at Phillips in 1981, and has later been dispersed, with different pieces popping up in the market at different times.

 The dish is marked with the hand written red Chamberlains Worcester mark; the mark is charmingly misspelled as "Chamberlins" - being a talented porcelain painter did not necessarily mean you had gone to school very long, so these misspellings did sometimes occur.